ansys/DevRelDocs/2024R2_Test/Sound/CSS/Sound/UG_Car/car_ost_osc_prot.md

 ## OSC standard

-Open Sound Control \(OSC\) is a protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used in [many application areas](https://cnmat.org/OpenSoundControl/).
+Open Sound Control \(OSC\) is a protocol for communication between computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology and has been used in [many application areas](https://cnmat.org/OpenSoundControl/).

 OSC was defined and is supported by CNMAT of Berkeley University \([http://cnmat.berkeley.edu/](http://cnmat.berkeley.edu/)\)